 If, at any point, there is a risk of serious harm to a child, a referral should be made to children's social care immediately.
 You can call the emergency numbers listed in this document.
 Anyone can make a referral.
 If there is an immediate risk to the child's safety, call the police.
-You can also call the NSPCC 24-hour helpline.
+You can also call the

+NSPCC 24-hour helpline.
 You do not need parental consent to refer through to statutory agencies.

-• Even if unsure, always discuss your concerns with the DSL, Jude Goodacre, or, in her absence, the Senior Deputy Head (Andrew Whomsley) for Senior School or Junior School Head (Paula Pacyna) for Junior School.
-If you think it, report it.

-- Put your concerns in writing either using the yellow Cause for Concern Form or using CPOMs Yellow Form section) with dates and details of these suspicions and pass to the Safeguarding Team. - If, at any point, there is a risk of immediate serious harm to a child a referral should be made to children's social care immediately.
+- Even if unsure, always discuss your concerns with the DSL, Jude Goodacre, or in her absence, the DDSL for Senior School, Andrew Whomsley, or DDSL for Junior School, Jonathan Bungard.
+In their absence please ensure you speak to a member of the Designated Safeguarding Team.
+If you think it, report it. - Put your concerns in writing either using the yellow Cause for Concern Form or using CPOMs Yellow Form section ensuring one of the yellow categories (section 2) is ticked with dates and details of these suspicions and pass to the Safeguarding Team. - If, at any point, there is a risk of immediate serious harm to a child a referral should be made to children's social care immediately.
 Anybody can make a referral.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration.
 Concerns should always lead to help for the child at some point. - It is important for children to receive the right help at the right time to address risks and prevent issues escalating.
 Research and Serious Case Reviews have repeatedly shown the dangers of failing to take effective action.
 Poor practice includes: failing to act on and refer the early signs of abuse and neglect, poor record keeping, failing to listen to the views of the child, failing to re-assess concerns when situations do not improve, sharing information too slowly and a lack of challenge to those who appear not to be taking action. - Children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful.
-Staff should not be prevented from allowing professional curiosity to prompt a conversation with the DSL and should think carefully about the importance of building a trusted relationship with a child where abuse is suspected. - 13.
-What to do if a child makes a disclosure:
+Staff should not be prevented from allowing professional curiosity to prompt a conversation with the DSL and should think carefully about the importance of building a trusted relationship with a child where abuse is suspected.

+13. What to do if a child makes a disclosure: